perses/cli-actions/README.md

 ### [`dac`](.github/workflows/dac.yaml)

-A standard workflow that should suit in most cases: The default behavior for it is:
+A standard workflow for Dashboard-as-Code that should suit in most cases.
+The default behavior for it is:
-- for a PR: build + validate + preview + diff
+- on a PR: build + validate + preview + diff
 - on default branch: build + validate + deploy

 Example of usage: